balanivr/google-books-api-sample/README.md

 - `q`: Required.
 Takes the search query, separated by `+`

 **Note: The API may be used by passing `q=search+terms` as the only URL parameter**

+## Testing This Project

+The project may be tested by loading the `./tests/search.spec.html` page.
+The test cases on this page are written in `./tests/searchpage.spec.js`.
+Note that in order for all the tests to pass, a query must be passes in the URL of the page.
+The simplest way to achieve this would be to load `index.html`, enter a search query and click 'Run Unit Tests'.

+The tests that have been written broadly cover 3 areas:
+- Fetching the search query from the URL and setting it to the search box
+- Hitting the API with this query and testing the repsonse
+- Using this response to create search results in the DOM

+Each test case depends on the previous test case running successfully.
+If one test case fails, the remaining tests fail too.
+Owing to this, the test cases **will not work if teh tests are ranomized**.

 ## Additional Details